GLOBAL MARKETS-Euro and oil resume fall; stocks slip on weak data

 By Rodrigo Campos

-NEW YORK, Jan 2 (Reuters) - The euro fell on Friday, continuing the slide that saw the currency finish out 2014 at a 29-month low against the U.S. dollar, on expectations that the European Central Bank will soon embark on outright money-printing.
+NEW YORK, Jan 2 (Reuters) - The euro started out the new year on a weak note against the U.S. dollar on Friday, continuing the slide that saw the single currency finish out 2014 at a 29-month low, on expectations that the European Central Bank will soon embark on outright money-printing.

-Crude prices fell in a volatile session, while equities as measured by a global index lost ground.
+Crude prices were mixed in a volatile session, while equities as measured by a global index lost ground.

-Wall Street’s equity benchmark ended a choppy day barely changed, with gains in energy and high-dividend stocks offsetting declines in consumer-centered shares.

 The ECB, which targets inflation at just below 2 percent, is to hold its next policy meeting on Jan.
 22.